 On a Personal Note: When she is not working, Jen enjoys spending time with her family and friends, as well as being outside as much as possible.

 Education: Kristen graduated in 2018 with a Doctorate degree in Physical Therapy from the University of Vermont in Burlington, Vermont and completed a Fellowship in Orthopedic Manual Therapy (AAOMPT) in 2021 through the American Academy of Manipulative Therapy.

 License: New Hampshire and Maine

-Advanced Training/Certifications: Kristen has worked in hospital-based and private practice orthopedic outpatient settings working with a variety of diagnoses as well as post-total joint replacement rehab.
-She has prior experience working as an EMT, and maintains membership with the APTA.
-In 2017, she traveled to New Zealand to participate in an advanced manual therapy training course.
-Kristen continues to pursue opportunities to advance her skills in manual therapy techniques, IASTM, dry needling certification, and treating concussion, among others.
+Prior Working Experience: Kristen has worked in hospital-based and private practice orthopedic outpatient settings working with a variety of diagnoses as well as post-total joint replacement rehab.
+She has prior experience working as an EMT.

 Clinical Interests: Kristen enjoys working with a range of musculoskeletal and orthopedic injuries and disorders, in particular, the treatment of headaches and spinal disorders.
 She believes in empowering the patient through education, and that physical therapy is a team effort to help each patient achieve their goals.

 On a Personal Note: Outside of the clinic, Kristen enjoys riding and training horses, running, and traveling around the world.